Peter Lisicky: Professional

-A third generation Slovak-American, Lisicky also played on the Slovakian national team, representing the country at the 2005 European Championship (Division B), averaging 10,2 points per contest.
+A third generation Slovak-American, Lisicky also played on the Slovak national team, representing the country at the 2005 European Championship (Division B), averaging 10.2 points per contest.

 Post-basketball career

 Since retiring from the European professional ranks, Lisicky works in wealth management as a Certified Financial Planner in Scottsdale, Arizona.
 He is active in community and philanthropic activities, including coaching in a recreational league and organizing/participating in events supporting the American Cancer Society's Coaches vs. Cancer campaign.
 He organized "Pete Lisicky's Scorer's Clinic," a three-night event in Allentown benefiting Coaches vs. Cancer.
 For a contribution to the organization, kids learned about basketball fundamentals and shooting tips from Whitehall High's all-time leading scorer.
 He is still active in basketball, coaching AAU teams and at the Boys and Girls Club.

 He currently resides in Scottsdale with his wife Kristin and son Charles.